robert-westenberger/knowledgebase/web-development/interviewing/databases-qa.md

 - Adherence to a strong schema of data being written, read.
 - Real time query management
 - Execution of complex queries involving join and group by clauses.

+# Define ACID properties
+# How can a database index help performance?
+# What's the cost of having a database index?
+# What is denormalization?
+# What's the difference between a primary key and a unique key?
+# What is sharding?